 If you want to sample the fruits of the sea, both the unpretentious Boathouse (hunkered beside Newquay Harbour) and the Harbour Fish and Grill (overlooking the harbour) are stunning locations to try the lobsters, crabs and fresh fish landed here.

-Heading west, pause on a deckchair by the Hayle Estuary and tuck into crab tacos at the new Black Lobster, before hopping on the coastal railway to St Ives – the arty town that’s fast chasing Padstow for the reputation of Cornwall’s top culinary destination.
-Here the Porthminster Café boasts a string of accolades, so if you want to soak up the beachside vibes over ingredients plucked from the ocean and the café’s kitchen garden, it’s worth booking ahead.
+Continuing west, pause on a deckchair by the Hayle Estuary and tuck into crab tacos at the Black Lobster, before hopping on the coastal railway to St Ives – the arty town that’s fast chasing Padstow for the reputation of Cornwall’s top culinary destination.
+Here the Porthminster Café boasts a string of accolades, so if you want to soak up the beachside vibes over ingredients plucked from the ocean and the cafe’s kitchen garden, it’s worth booking ahead.
 Also from the team behind The Porthminster Café is the Porthminster Kitchen, where you can sample a light and creative twist on Cornish cuisine in a chic urban setting overlooking the harbour.
 Another newbie in the heart of town is Gilmore’s, which – following the success of its Newquay venture – serves burritos and beers in the atmospheric setting of The Old Custom House on the wharf.

 If you want fresh Cornish ingredients fused with the global flavours of Asia and the Med, head to the Porthgwidden Café, a relaxed and intimate setting hunkered on the edge of a white-sand cove.
-If you’ve been visiting the Tate St Ives or surfing the waves on Porthmeor beach, watch the sun go down over tapas and Mediterranean-inspired dishes at the Porthmeor Café Bar.
+If you’ve been visiting the Tate St Ives or surfing the waves on Porthmeor Beach, watch the sun go down over tapas and Mediterranean-inspired dishes at the Porthmeor Café Bar.
 If you’ve been watching boats come and go in the harbour grab a burger with an ethical twist from the legendary Blas Burger, or don your glad rags and book a table in the upstairs dining room at the stylish Alba – a former lifeboat station where you can enjoy modern British cuisine.

 The bigger, more vibrant harbour town of Falmouth is abound with waterside eateries, including the unusual Oliver’s – a stripped back little bistro that’s made its name from serving up exquisite seasonal dishes and excellent vegan options.
 Seafood lovers, get your bibs and finger bowls ready for lashings of seafood served in Portuguese cataplanas (cooking pans) at the Wheelhouse Crab and Oyster Bar, or stroll along the coast path to Hooked on the Rocks at Swanpool Beach, where it’s hard to take your eyes off the view, even when a whole Cornish lobster is brought to the table.
 Enjoy sublime harbour views, fish fresh from the day boats, and local meats that have been cured and smoked by the chefs behind the award-winning Star & Garter gastropub.
 If you want to dine on the beach of your choice, lay out your rug and Picnic Cornwall will deliver a bespoke hamper stuffed with delicious Cornish goodies from champagne and strawberries to artisan breads and Cornish cheeses.

 Seek out the historic Pandora Inn tucked up the creek away from the buzz of Falmouth, or hop on a ferry from Falmouth to the Roseland Peninsula.
 Here the Driftwood Hotel, overlooking Gerrans Bay, flaunts a Michelin star for its divine seafood served with sublime views.
 The secret is long out about the Hidden Hut on the Porthcurnick Beach, where you can enjoy summer salads or seasonal soups at lunchtime, or try your luck for a gold-dust ticket to one of the magical feast nights, when the likes of paella and wood-roasted lamb are cooked over the beachside fire-pit.

 The multi award-winning Rebel Brewing Company and the Harbour Brewing Company are amongst a growing number of microbreweries producing specialist craft beers, while Healey’s Cornish Cyder Farm turn the fruits from their orchards into thirst-quenching ciders and tangy spirits.
 Nowhere is better proof of the advantages of the sub-tropical climate for growers than the vine-covered slopes of the Camel Valley, where award-winning wines include the county’s own ‘Cornwall’ Brut sparkling wine.

 Everything you need to know about Cornwall